utdk/utexas_access_by_role/README.md

-# UTexas Node Access by Role
+# UTexas Access by Role

-This is a Drupal module to control access to individual nodes based on user roles.
+This is a Drupal module to control access to content based on user roles.

 Full documentation can be found at https://drupalkit.its.utexas.edu/docs/